 The bed is suspended by steel rods over the dinning table and is accessible by a ladder.

-The table can be converted in a second bed in order to accomodate up to four guests.
+The table can be converted into a second bed in order to accommodate up to four guests.

-The bed is suspended in the cathedral ceiling, overlooking the cabin.
+The bed is suspended in a lofted area above the living room.